shuber2/vimconf/README.md

   - keymaps-local.vim
   - init-local.vim

-For all four example files are shipped with the repository.
+Example files are shipped with the repository.